S P I N D L E

 Florists with an eye for something with scent, movement and unusual colours were asking what they could buy from us.
 They wanted very different materials to what they could get from the traditional suppliers, and they began to ask us to deliver.
 We have been very fortunate to have had support from many talented florists and creatives championing British Flowers and Foliage.

-I love to teach, and now that we have a beautiful timber-frame barn on the field I am running courses in eco-floristry as well as teaching people how to grow foliage for floristry.
+I love to teach, and we have a beautiful (if unfinished and quite rustic) timber-frame barn in which to base the teaching.
+I am running courses in eco-floristry as well as teaching people how to grow foliage for floristry.

 The business of growing flowers

 From a business point of view I am always trialling new things and learning useful things.
-For example, what is lovely but grows just too slowly to be a viable crop – at the moment I am growing trial crops of Lophomyrtus, Nandina, and Loropetalum.
-Perhaps there are others out there who can tell me, but as far as I know I am one of the first to be exploring this territory in the UK.
-A lot of knowledge has been lost, on how to cut and condition garden and foraged foliage, as well as knowing what time of year is best to cut what.
+For example, what is lovely but grows just too slowly to be a viable crop.
+My plant library continues to grow along with my continuing enquiry.
+Over the last seventy years or so a lot of knowledge has been lost, on how to cut and condition garden and foraged foliage, as well as knowing what time of year is best to cut what.
 I am trying to re-discover and share this knowledge so that the next generation of florists can make use of the treasures growing under our noses.
 We florists can make wonderful creations when we learn how to make the most of scent, colour, texture and form, using field-grown and foraged plants.
-It’s not a big money earner for us at this stage that’s for sure.
-Neither is it that we’re in a position where we don’t need to worry about money.
-Of course, making money is essential and we work work very hard to do that too.
-The worry of it often keeps us up at night!
-But honestly, when the spreadsheets have blurred in time and I can’t remember my annual turnover from one year to the next, I realise that on a gut level this is more about making waves than making money.
+We make a reasonable return on an acre and a half, but honestly, when the spreadsheets have blurred in time and I can’t remember my annual turnover from one year to the next, I realise that on a gut level this is more about making waves than making money.

 What we are about